louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Clinical practice guideline for the pharmacologic treatment of chronic insomnia in adults: an American Academy of Sleep Medicine clinical practice guideline [^eaa71f9d].
 Journal of Clinical Sleep Medicine (2017).
 Medium credibility.

-Other agents for primary insomnia—limited or excluded evidence: For oxazepam, a crossover study of oxazepam 25 mg versus placebo in 28 patients with “insomnia” found subjective interval ratings showed a significant reduction in sleep latency (SL) and significant improvement in quality of sleep (QOS).
+Other agents for primary insomnia — limited or excluded evidence: For oxazepam, a crossover study of oxazepam 25 mg versus placebo in 28 patients with "insomnia" found subjective interval ratings showed a significant reduction in sleep latency (SL) and significant improvement in quality of sleep (QOS).
 A quetiapine placebo-controlled study included only 13 subjects; numerical increases in subjective total sleep time (TST) and decreases in subjective SL were not statistically significant.
 A gabapentin open-label investigation with 18 subjects and no placebo control was excluded.
 For paroxetine, one variable-dosage trial in 15 patients without placebo was excluded, and another randomized study in 27 older adults evaluated paroxetine 10 mg/20 mg versus placebo with doses pooled for analysis.

 ---